-The Guardian India Operational Risk Committee provides independent oversight, monitoring and control of operational risks in Guardian India; escalates material operational risk issues; and recommends certain operational risk management changes and documents for approval.
+The Guardian India Operational Risk Committee supports the Corporate Risk Management Committee and the Compliance Risk Committee by providing independent oversight, monitoring and control of compliance and operational risk in Guardian India.
 The Guardian India Operational Risk Committee is chaired by the Vice President of Risk and Compliance.
 The Guardian India Operational Risk Committee regularly reports its activities to the CRMC.